 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the broader category “Animal Attendants and Trainers, and Shearers”.

 The number of animal handlers in employment increased from 2006 to 2013.
-It is projected to increase at 5.3% to 2020, and then 3.6% until 2025.
+It is projected to increase at 3.8% to 2023, and by 2.1% until 2028.
 This should lead to more opportunities for new animal handlers, although having experience is still the preferred option for a potential employer.

 The broad characteristics of the work tend to vary with the type of animal-handler specialisation.
 For example, horse trainers and dog trainers often work independently, so their income depends on their reputation and customer base.
 Zookeepers, on the other hand, are usually in more secure employment at a zoo.